smrg-lm/sc3/docs/source/intro/routine.rst

 for a next call or cancel its execution.
 When the return value is a number (``int`` or ``float``) the clock takes this value to re-schedule the routine after waiting that much seconds (if no tempo is used).
-When the generator returns, or yields another type of value, the clocks leaves the routine.
+When the generator returns, or yields another type of value, the routine leaves the clock's queue.

-The yielded values, as time, are used to wait in :term:`physical time` but routines also define :term:`logical time` which increments only from those values.
+Yielded values, as time, are used to wait in :term:`physical time` but routines also define :term:`logical time` which increments only from those values.
 In other words, the logical time in a routine is the sum of all yielded values so far, relative to the pysical time it started to play and the tempo of the clock.

-This way, when a routine is scheduled in Python, its next physical call time may not be precise, it may even have noticeable jitter under load, but if we use the logical time to generate :term:`timetag`s the wait time sent to the server will be precise.
+This way, when a routine is scheduled in Python, its next physical call time may not be precise, it may even have noticeable jitter under load, but when using logical time to generate :term:`timetags<timetag>` the wait time sent to the server will be precise according to it.

 Physical time can be accessed from ``main.elapsed_time()``, which is the time in seconds since the library started.
 The input value of a routine running in